philwang66/PQC-quantum-grad/README.md

 The numerical experiments of two example problems (namely the MAXCUT problem and the polynomial optimization problem) can be found in ./notebook folder.

-A large portion of the code base is the implementation of reinforcement learning algorithm for <ins>Quantum Architecture Search</ins>.
-Similar to the RL algorithm by [Kuo of et al.](https://arxiv.org/abs/2406.06210), we built a customized <ins>Gymnasium</ins> environments and extend the action spaces to paramterized gates, like the single-qubit Pauli rotation gates
+A large portion of the code base is the implementation of reinforcement learning algorithm for Quantum Architecture Search.
+Similar to the RL algorithm by [Kuo of et al.](https://arxiv.org/abs/2406.06210), we built a customized [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) environments and extend the action spaces to paramterized gates, like the single-qubit Pauli rotation gates
-($RX(\theta)$, $RY(\theta)$, $RZ(\theta) $)and two-quibit Pauli rotation gates ($RXX(\theta)$, $RYY(\theta)$, $RZZ(\theta) $).
+{ $RX(\theta)$, $RY(\theta)$, $RZ(\theta)$ }and two-quibit Pauli rotation gates { $RXX(\theta)$, $RYY(\theta)$, $RZZ(\theta) $}.
 The default observables are chosen to be expecation values of single qubit Pauli observables, and optionally higher order Pauli observables - for example all two-qubit Paulis.
-We use <ins>Qulacs</ins> (https://docs.qulacs.org/en/latest/index.html) backend for quantum circuit simulation, ultilizing the Parameterized Quantum Circuit class implementation therein.
+We use [Qulacs](https://docs.qulacs.org/en/latest/index.html) backend for quantum circuit simulation, ultilizing the Parameterized Quantum Circuit class implementation therein.

 ## **Setup**
-To <ins>install</ins>, clone this repository and execute the following commands :
+To install, clone this repository and execute the following commands :

 ```
 $ cd PQC-quantum-grad